 You do not need to change dentists.
 Most dental surgeons do not place dental implants and may choose to refer their patients to us for this particular treatment.

 Conventional dentures (either full or part) can work well if made with care and skill.

 Of course there are exceptions - when a patient simply cannot tolerate the limitations of dentures or the mouth is so poorly shaped that dentures are difficult to use.

 In these cases we can either remove the need for dentures altogether by creating a large fixed structure on top of many implants or we can 'lock' down either a new or existing denture on top of specially modified implants.

 Dental Implants are not cheap.
 The material costs are high and there is considerable expertise, overhead and time required to place them.

 At Narberth & Herbrandston we pride ourselves on our ability to keep overheads down.
-As a result we tend to charge between £1800 and £1900 per implant including surgery, the abutment, temporary crowns, final crowns and follow up appointments.
+As a result we charge £1900 per fully restored dental implant including surgery, the abutment, temporary crowns, final crowns and follow up appointments.

 If you are considering having dental implants, why not give us a call on 01646 690580 to arrange a no commitment examination and treatment discussion with Dr Boulcott.
 Alternatively, ask your dentist to refer you to us.

 Being highly experienced in the field, Dr Boulcott receives referrals from other dental surgeons throughout Pembrokeshire, Cardiganshire and Carmarthenshire including dealing with implant cases placed by other surgeons both here and abroad that have associated problems.